 Inverse Sine Function

-- Sin-1 (the inverse of sine) takes the ratio Opposite/ Hypotenuse and produces angle θ.
+The inverse of sine function or Sin-1 takes the ratio, Opposite Side / Hypotenuse Side and produces angle θ.
 It is also written as arcsin or asine.

 Example: In a triangle, ABC, AB= 4.9m, BC=4.0 m, CA=2.8 m and angle B = 35°.